 }

-Before retrieving data, you should first discover what collections are available in your Directus instance.
-Use the read-collections
+Before working with content, you'll want to discover what collections are available in your Directus instance.
+Use the Read Collections tool to return information about available collections and fields.

-tool allows you to fetch data from any Directus collection.
+The Read Items tool allows you to fetch content from any Directus collection.

 Parameters: